pivotal/blog/content/post/interpreting-decision-trees-and-random-forests.md

 {{<responsive-figure src="/images/interpreting-decision-trees-and-random-forests/contribution_plot_violin_multi_clf_dt.png" class="center">}}
 <center><em>Figure 10: Contribution plot with violin for one infant observation (Multi-Class Decision Tree)</em></center>

 And as before, we can also plot the contributions vs. the features for each class.
+The contributions for the abalone being female increases as shell weight increases while the contribution for it being an infant decreases.
+For males, the contribution increases initially and then decreases when shell weight is above 0.5.

 {{<responsive-figure src="/images/interpreting-decision-trees-and-random-forests/shell_weight_contribution_by_sex_rf.png" class="center">}}
 <center><em>Figure 11: Contribution vs. shell weight for each class (Random Forest)</em></center>